element0/hiena/src/cosmos/cosmos_init.md

   file sourcer
   lookup

-it creates a host, host vm and cloud vm.
+it creates a host, runs host vm and cloud vm.

 now the daemon is able to take requests.